striking close up image of a stunning dark bay horses head, focused on the eye & against a soft pale gold mottled background.

 Last November I was thrilled that two of my works were shortlisted into the Top Ten (Equine) with The Guild of Photographers, so really didn't have any excuse to feel "flat".
 Yet, instead of bounding enthusiastically into a new year (of the Fire Horse no less) I found myself ruminating over another long, hard slog stretching far into the soggy distance just to keep the leccie bill paid...

 For me, photography is innately connecting with subjects who consider you a stranger.
 The softening spark in a wary eye or tippy-tail wag that becomes a whole booty shoogle - these responses ignite something in my chest I've never been able to explain.
 I often struggle once prints are posted - are you pleased?
 What frame did you choose?
 Does it look as you'd hoped on your wall?
-The difference just *one* voice message of positive feedback can make mid flounder is phenomenal (YKWYA)
+The difference just *one* message of positive feedback can make mid flounder is phenomenal (YKWYA)

 The rise of AI - more specifically animations of fake horses across social media is really troubling me.
 Big company professionals are funnelling audiences with "almost, but not quite" manipulations & the impact is frightening.
-As thousands flock to follow, platform algorithms punt more of the same into feeds - adversly throttling the organic reach of small creatives.
+As thousands flock to follow, platform algorithms punt more of the same into feeds - adversely throttling organic reach of small creatives.
 Prospective clients simply can't find us.

-While well aware of the "digital killed the darkroom" argument & that AI is simply another evolution - I strongly feel 2025 heralded a detrimental shift.
+While well aware of the "digital killed the darkroom" argument & that AI is simply another evolution, I strongly feel 2025 heralded a detrimental shift.
 Many traditional photographers / artists (myself included) acknowledged the late 90's digital era & retrained - repurposing experienced eyes to utilise our innate understanding of light, composition & colour theory across new, emerging mediums.

 REFLECTION '25